 Detention of unaccompanied children

-The law explicitly provides that unaccompanied children can never be held detention.
-However, there have been cases where unaccompanied children have been placed in CPR following wrong age assessment.
-On 9 February 2019, LaciateCIEntrare reported of an unaccompanied minor detained in the CPR of Trapani since 20 January 2019, even though his family had sent his birth certificate to the facility manager to prove his minor age.
+The law explicitly provides that unaccompanied children can never be detained.
+However, there have been cases where unaccompanied children have been placed in CPR following a wrong age assessment.

 Children have also been detained in hotspots in practice.